PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=2.4437904357910156e-06`; no duplicate inference was run because the executed TFLite is unchanged.

+The static/dynamic flatten-HW composite extraction used `LINEA.onnx` as its positive fixed artifact control.
+Its established indexed invocation counts remain `2,0,0,0`, with no residual raw-fallback rewrites for those accepted candidates.
+The pre/post conversion-only runs completed in 7.758 and 7.975 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The preceding sequential accuracy checkpoint remains `max_abs=0.002297189086675644`; no duplicate inference was run because the executed TFLite is unchanged.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a